'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 ', takes place 2 days after this workshop concludes, so you can join either or both), and it will take you to the most fascinating locations in Iceland's south coast, including pitch-black volcanic beaches adorned with countless diamond-like glaciers, hidden crystal-blue ice caves, snow-covered volcanoes, frozen lakes and colorful lagoons.
 We'll cross icy rivers, explore the insides of immense glaciers, take a monster-truck ride into the depths of the frozen land and behold the incredible Aurora Borealis.

-- Stunning locations such as Thingvellir national park, the glacier lagoon, several waterfalls and volcanic beaches
+- Stunning locations such as Thingvellir and Skaftafell national parks, the glacier lagoon, several waterfalls and volcanic beaches

 - Magical low light throughout the day, enabling us to shoot non-stop for over 6 hours (weather permitting)